FAQ - Carbon Neutral Festival International de Jazz de Montréal

 Where will the offset money go?

 The money will go to Planetair, a Montréal-based non-profit supplier of high-quality carbon offsets.
-Planetair has committed to invest 80% of the funds it receives in Gold Standard-certified emissions reductions projects.
-All of Planetair’s projects are managed by myclimate, consistently ranked among the top offset suppliers in the world.
+Planetair invests the funds it receives in emission reduction projects that are Gold Standard certified and provided by the world’s best suppliers of carbon offset credits.
 Project examples include the following:

 What are gold standard offsets?